-Financial Year Amount unspent on Corporate Amount Transferred to Fund Amount Transferred Social Responsibility activities specified in Schedule VII within after the due date "other than Ongoing Projects" 6 months from the end of the (specify the date of Financial Year deposit) 2022-23 3,16,000.00 - -
+Financial Year Amount unspent on Corporate Social Responsibility activities "other than Ongoing Projects" Amount Transferred to Fund specified in Schedule VII within 6 months from the end of the Financial Year Amount Transferred after the due date (specify the date of deposit) 2022-23 3.16 3.16 -

-(b) The Company does not have any ongoing projects.
+(b) There are no unspent amounts towards Corporate Social Responsibility (CSR) in respect of ongoing projects requiring a transfer to a Special Account in compliance with sub-section (6) of Section 135 of the Act.
 Accordingly, reporting under clause 3(xx)(b) of the Order is not applicable for the year.

-For P G BHAGWAT LLP Chartered Accountants Firm Registration Number: 101118W/W100682
+For P G BHAGWAT LLP

+Chartered Accountants

+Firm Registration Number: 101118W/W100682

+Akshay B.Kotkar

-Akshay B. Kotkar Partner Membership Number:140581 UDIN: 23140581BGWBDR5889
+Membership Number:140581 UDIN: 24140581BKDFCN7439

-Place: Kolhapur Date: 29th May, 2023
+Place: Kolhapur Date: 6th May 2024